skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-setup.rst

    To verify if GPU drivers are setup, run TODO - add oneliner to run k describe nodes and list resources.

-4. Verify your kubeconfig is correctly setup by running :code:`sky check`:
+4. Verify your kubeconfig (and GPU support, if available) is correctly setup by running :code:`sky check`:

     .. code-block:: console